rameerez/multirail/README.md

    `cat ~/.ssh/id_rsa.pub`

    - Go to GitHub.com > Settings > SSH and GPG keys > New SSH key.
 Add a human-readable title like "production server", paste in your public key you had just copied and hit "Add SSH key"

+4. You'll need to configure `nopasswd` sudo access for the user you'll use for deploying (Capistrano 3 doesn't allow password prompting).
+Assuming your user is the default `rails` in DigitalOcean, execute:
+   `sudo nano /etc/sudoers`
+   And add `rails ALL=(ALL) NOPASSWD:ALL` right before `#includedir /etc/sudoers.d`

+5. If you're getting weird LOCALE errors, you might need to stop accepting remote locale on the server by commenting out the `AcceptEnv LANG LC_*` line in the _remote_ (server) `/etc/ssh/sshd_config` file.

 # Usage